-Gentran Integration Suite: General Recommendations Checklist
+Sterling Integrator: General Recommendations Checklist

-The general recommendations checklist provides a list of guidelines to plan for the required elements, and to enhance the performance of Gentran Integration Suite.
+The general recommendations checklist provides a list of guidelines to plan for the required elements, and to enhance the performance of Sterling Integrator.

-Note: In the following tables, the Development and Production columns indicate whether the recommendations are Recommended (R), Critical (C), or Not Applicable (NA) in a development or production environment.
+In the following table, the Development and Production columns indicate whether the recommendations are Recommended (R), Critical (C), or Not Applicable (NA) in the development and production environments.